Printy-Studios/mini-task/README.md

         "sortorder: "desc"
       }
     ]
+    "plugins": {
+      "markdown-renderer": {
+        "enabled": true,
+        "heading": "#fcba03",
+        "code": "#849680"
       }
+    }
+}
 ```

+It's also possible to have a `minitask.js` instead of `minitask.json`.
+This is
+useful if you want to configure such settings that require a function or a call
+to a function, for example when setting colors with [chalk](#TODO)

 ### Properties

  -  `issues-path`    - **required** - defines the path for the folder where the issue files will be stored
- - `markdown-style` - *optional*   - defines the styles for the markdown renderer when viewing issues.
-See [markded-terminal](https://www.npmjs.com/package/marked-terminal#options) for a list of options
  -  `tags` - defines the tags to be used when creating/editing issues.
 Should be formatted like so:
-   - ```
+    ```
       "tags": {
         "name": "color"
         "name": "color"
       }
     ```
+    You can omit the color and just pass `true`
  -  `statuses` - defines the statuses to be used when creating/editing issues.
 Follows same format as `tags`
- - `assignees` - defines the possible assignees to an issue, should be an array of names
+ -  `assignees` - defines the possible assignees to an issue, follows same format as `tags`
  -  `list-presets` - defines the presets for when using `minitask list`.
 Should follow the following format:
-   - ```
+    ```
       "list-presets": {
         "preset-name": {
           "arg1": "value",
           "arg2": "value"
         }
       }
     ```
     Where `arg#` is the name of the `list` command's arg

 ## Plugins